Wedding planning is such a big and exciting task, and as a bride, deciding what you want to wear on your wedding day is always top of the list.

 Pinterest boards are such a helpful tool for wedding planning – you can have a dedicated board for your wedding decor, wedding dresses, wedding shoes, bridesmaids dresses, invitation designs… the list is almost endless.

 Pinterest is essentially a search engine, enabling you to search for images of and inspiration for anything you can dream of, and save it to your own personalised boards.
-Whether you’re planning a floral wedding, a traditional white wedding or anything else for that matter, it’s a great place to start generating and collating inspiration.
+Whether you’re planning a floral wedding, a boho wedding, a traditional white wedding or anything else for that matter, it’s a great place to start generating and collating inspiration for the big day,

 2. High heels or low heels?